deshima-dev/deshima-sensitivity/.github/CONTRIBUTING.md

 ### Open a Pull Request

-When your code is ready, [create a pull request] (PR) to merge with the master branch.
+When your code is ready, [create a pull request] (PR) to merge with the main branch.
 Without special reasons, the title should be the same as that of the issue.
 Please specify the issue ID in the comment form so that it is linked to the PR.
 For example, writing `Closes #31.` at the beginning of the comment would be nice.